-- 1. Meet with the registrar to receive the readmission form and instructions. - 2.
-Meet with the program director, admissions director, and student health nurse. - 3.
-Meet with the Financial Aid staff to determine future eligibility. - 4.
-Satisfy any outstanding balances to the school. - Provide proof of current American Heart Association Basic Life Support for Healthcare Providers or American Red Cross Life Support for Healthcare Providers course (not applicable to fully online nonclinical programs). - 6.
-Provide proof of current health insurance (not applicable to fully online nonclinical programs).

-- 7. If greater than a year since a previous enrollment period, the student is required to sign a new enrollment agreement and abide by any changes to policy, procedures, tuition, and/or fees that have taken place since the previous enrollment.
-Additionally, the student completes an updated criminal background check and a substance abuse test per programmatic/clinical requirements. - 8.
-Students re-entering must complete the program in 1.5 times the program length as described on pages 42-43 under Satisfactory Academic Progress. - 9.
+- 1. Satisfy any outstanding balances to the school. - 2.
+Contact the registrar to receive the application for readmission and instructions. - 3.
+Meet with the program director, student health nurse, Financial Aid Office staff, and Finance Office staff to receive clearance to return. - 4.
+Provide proof of current American Heart Association Basic Life Support for Healthcare Providers or American Red Cross Life Support for Healthcare Providers course (not applicable to fully online nonclinical programs). - 6.
+Provide proof of current health insurance (not applicable to fully online nonclinical programs). - 7.
+Sign a new enrollment agreement and abide by any changes to policy, procedures, tuition, and/or fees that have taken place since the previous enrollment.
+Additionally, the student completes an updated criminal background check and a substance abuse test per programmatic/clinical requirements. - 7.
+Students re-entering must complete the program in 1.5 times the program length as described on pages 42-43 under Satisfactory Academic Progress. - 8.
 Students in associate degree programs must have all general education credits complete before readmitting to the senior semester.